Rita Panicker

-Rita Panicker Pinto is the founder and director of Butterflies India.
+Rita Panicker Pinto is an Indian social worker and writer.
+She is the founder and director of Butterflies India.

 Early life and career

-Panicker received her undergraduate degree in English literature from Fatima Matha College, Kollam.
-In 1976, she earned her master's degree in Social Welfare Administration from the Tata Institute of Social Sciences (TISS), Mumbai.
-Later she finished her studies with a Masters in Development Studies from the Institute of Social Studies, The Hague, Netherlands in 1982.
+Panicker studied English literature at Fatima Matha College, Kollam.
+In 1976, she completed a master's degree in Social Welfare Administration from the Tata Institute of Social Sciences (TISS), Mumbai.
+She later obtained a master's degree in Development Studies from the Institute of Social Studies, The Hague, Netherlands, in 1982.

-She has been a faculty member in the Women's Studies Unit, at the TISS, Mumbai.
-While in Mumbai, Panicker was also the Founder of MASHAL – Maharashtra Association for Social Housing.
+She worked as a faculty member in the Women's Studies Unit at TISS, Mumbai.
+She also founded MASHAL – Maharashtra Association for Social Housing.

-Between 1988 and 1992, Panicker held the position of Director at the Board of ChildHope.
+Between 1988 and 1992, she served as director at the board of ChildHope.